Geek-Estate/horizon-landingpage/_posts/2014-12-02-grind-pivot-horizon.md

 When did we actually start the grind?
 (Note: Charlie O'Donnell [wrote a timely post about this exact topic today](http://www.thisisgoingtobebig.com/blog/2014/12/2/because-the-domain-makes-it-really-real.html) that I commented on).

-If you don't consider the domain name the starting point, the start dates back to membership in my fraternity ([Sigma Phi Epsilon](http://www.horizonapp.co/sigma-phi-epsilon)) from 2002-2005, continued in 2006-2007 when I become [a massive fan of MyBlogLog](http://www.horizonapp.co/blog/mybloglog/), and [feeding my travel addiction during vacation time at Zillow](http://www.drewmeyersinsights.com/2007/12/19/life-away-from-the-us/).
+If you don't consider the domain name the starting point, the start dates back to membership in my fraternity ([Sigma Phi Epsilon](http://www.horizonapp.co/sigma-phi-epsilon)) from 2002-2005, continued in 2006-2007 when I become [a massive fan of MyBlogLog](http://www.horizonapp.co/blog/mybloglog/), and continued while feeding [my travel addiction during vacation time at Zillow](http://www.drewmeyersinsights.com/2007/12/19/life-away-from-the-us/).

 If you consider the first domain name as the starting point, the grind started spring of 2010 when I purchased [www.ohheyworld.com](http://www.ohheyworld.com/) prior to heading to Europe for the summer, & launched a travel blog ([1st post July 2, 2010](http://blog.ohheyworld.com/welcome-to-oh-hey-world-a-blog-devoted-to-backpacking-and-travel-for-gen-x-y/)).
 I sat on the core "Foursquare for Travelers" idea for 2 years, while traveling and working at a web design and development firm.
 We started working on "Foursquare for Travelers" in late 2012 after 5 more months of travel, spent 7 months iterating prior to running out of money - while coming to the realization that location sharing is not a pain point for travelers outside the long term traveler segment.
 Then we spent a year consulting, while validating (& scrapping) a few other approaches (detailed below).
 We ended up [open sourcing Oh Hey World early 2014](http://www.prweb.com/releases/2014/02/prweb11609447.htm).
 Finally, we started on our [2nd product focused on solving the same problem](http://www.horizonapp.co/blog/horizon-missed-connections/).
 We've been working on it since March, currently [going through Start-Up Chile](http://www.horizonapp.co/blog/startup-chile-journey-gen-10/) and about ready to push beyond a small beta.